 The antiphons in the Roman Missal and Graduale Romanum are the texts given by the Church herself for each particular liturgy.
 You can also find these texts handy through monthly or yearly missals such as Living With Christ.

 During this time of pandemic, the singing of the Mass is now permitted by one cantor, under strict conditions.
 Cantor may sing for the assembly the propers of the Mass: Introit (entrance antiphon), Offertory antiphon and Communion antiphon.
 Antiphon psalm verses are optional.
-Please read the guideline for more details.
+Please refer to: Liturgical Guideline Update (Sep.
+25) - re: liturgical singing

 The resources to sing the Mass antiphons are plenty, so please use one that would work best for your congregation and cantors skill.